Broken Conformal Window: RGE Analysis around the Magnetic Banks--Zaks Fixed Point

-The eigenvalues of this matrix are $14\epsilon$ and $21\epsilon^2$.
-Therefore, the couplings approach the fixed point with the exponents $e^{14\epsilon t}$ and $e^{21\epsilon^2 t}$, where $t=\ln \mu$.
-Notice that these exponentials are slower than $\mu^2 = e^{2t}$ whenever $14 \epsilon, 21\epsilon^2 < 2$, which is indeed the case if $7\epsilon \ll 1$ (even the faster exponent will be $14\epsilon \ll 2$).
-Therefore the AMSB effects are relevant for sufficiently small $\epsilon$.
-An illustration of this running and its consequences for the squark and meson masses -- in the regime where $m_q^2>0$ -- is shown in Figure \ref{fig:runmass}. {It is reasonable to expect that the initial conditions are near the UV fixed point $g=\lambda=0$.
+A numerical plot of the RG flow is shown in~\cref{fig:2DRG,fig:2DRGzoomup}, superposed with curves of $m_q^2 = 0$ (red) and $m_M^2 = 0$ (green).
+Notice that the flows appear to converge on the $m_{q}^2 = 0$ line first, providing an indication of the finite meson expectation value in the ground state.
+A separate illustration of the running couplings and its consequences for the squark and meson masses -- in the regime where $m_q^2>0$ -- is shown in~\cref{fig:runmass}.
+It is reasonable to expect that the initial conditions are near the UV fixed point $g=\lambda=0$.
 For numerical plots, we took values already close to the IR fixed point to keep the amount of running manageable.
-Since $m_q^2$ stays positive through all energy scales, there is no minimum along this direction. }

-Pushing $\epsilon$ beyond the validity range, we see that AMSB effects are relevant if $21\epsilon^2 < 2$, or equivalently $N_f >1.77 N_c$.
-But we cannot trust this lower bound given that the approximations made by us are no longer valid there.
-While we cannot exclude the possibility that AMSB is irrelevant for $N_f \sim 1.7 N_c$, we will show a consistent picture below that it is likely relevant.
+It might appear that the dynamics is ambiguous because depending on the initial condition of coupling constants, $m_q^2$ and $m_M^2$ are found to have either sign.
+However, in requiring that baryon direction \footnote{HM thanks Nathaniel Craig for pointing out a potential instability along this direction.
+HM also thanks Csaba Cs\'aki and Ofri Telem for pointing out that there is no baryon direction for magnetic $SO(N_c)$ or $Sp(N_c)$ theories. {This observation amplifies the confidence that such an instability would not occur for $SU(N_c)$ theories either.}} {does not runaway to infinity} in a way that is consistent with the electric theory, we have to assume that the initial conditions lie in the region of the parameter space where $m_q^2 \geq 0$.
+Otherwise the dual quark would roll down the potential to a minimum of $O\left(-\left(\frac{m}{4\pi}\right)^4\right)$ or possibly even $O\left(-\frac{m^2\tilde{\Lambda}^2}{(4\pi)^4}\right)$, and break the chiral symmetry $SU(N_f)_{q} \times SU(N_f)_{\tilde{q}} \times U(1)_B$ to $SU(N_f-\tilde{N}_c)_{q} \times SU(N_f)_{\tilde{q}}$.